chibisov/drf-extensions/docs/index.md

         object_etag_func = CustomObjectKeyConstructor()
         list_etag_func = CustomListKeyConstructor()

-It is important to note that etags for unsafe method `update` is processed with parameter `rebuild_after_method_evaluation` equals `True`.
+It is important to note that ETags for unsafe method `update` is processed with parameter `rebuild_after_method_evaluation` equals `True`.
 You can read why from [this](#etag-for-unsafe-methods) section.

 There are other mixins for more granular Etag calculation in `rest_framework_extensions.etag.mixins` module: